 Why are logistics for electric vehicles so different?

 The traditional automotive supply chain is linear: Components and raw material moves from supplier to supplier, before becoming parts that are assembled into vehicles or distributed for aftersales.
 With electric vehicles, there is increased incentive to have a circular supply chain where components, especially parts of battery cells and packs, are repurposed and recycled to be fed back into the raw materials at the beginning.
 At EMC2 we are ready to help you reshape your supply chain.

-Confidence to handle dangerous goodsLithium ion batteries are a critical component of electric vehicles and are categorized as dangerous goods, adding extra complexity to transportation and handling solutions.
+Confidence to handle dangerous goodsLithium ion batteries are a critical component of electric vehicles and are categorised as dangerous goods adding extra complexity to transportation and handling solutions.
 Our team of experts has the knowledge required to help you navigate and comply with the quickly changing landscape of regulations and requirements.